Radbuglet/rfcs/text/0000-capabilities.md

 }
 ```

-...but now we have to deal with unwieldy signatures and the tedious refactors they oftentimes entail.
+Although bundles of context and global context variables are wonderful techniques for simplifying context passing, for scenarios like this, the best we can do in current Rust is pass each parameter manually and deal with unwieldy signatures and the tedious refactors they oftentimes entail.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-To solve this issue, this RFC proposes a new builtin macro to the standard library: `cap!`. `cap!`, short for capabilities, takes on several forms.
+To solve this pain-point, this RFC proposes a new builtin macro to the standard library: `cap!`. `cap!`, short for capabilities, takes on several forms:

 Its first form defines a new capability to which users can provide values...